mmichlin66/mmichlin66.github.io/mimcss/guide/activation-scheduling.md

 Note that the call to the `setDefaultSchedulerType` function should occur early in the application lifetime before any activation and style property setting occurs.
 On the other hand, nothing stops application developers to switch to a different scheduler in the middle of the application, although it is hard to see a real case for it.

 ### Synchronous Scheduler
-The Synchronous scheduler doesn't do any scheduling and calls to the `activate`, `deactivate` and `IStyleRule.setProp` functions directly make changes to the DOM.
+The Synchronous scheduler doesn't do any real scheduling; calls to the `activate`, `deactivate` and `IStyleRule.setProp` functions directly make changes to the DOM.
 This scheduler may be useful for applications that already take care of calling the above functions in a manner that avoids unnecessary style and layout recalculations.

 The Synchronous scheduler is the default scheduler unless a different scheduler is set using the `setDefaultSchedulerType` function.

 ### Animation Frame Scheduler
-The Animation Frame scheduler schedules the DOM writing operations for the next animation frame by using the `requestAnimationFrame` API functions.
+The Animation Frame scheduler schedules the DOM writing operations for the next animation frame by using the `requestAnimationFrame` API function.
 No matter how many times the functions `activate`, `deactivate` and `IStyleRule.setProp` are called since the last animation frame, all the corresponding DOM changes will be made in the next animation frame.

 ### Manual Scheduler
 While the Animation Frame scheduler can serve well under certain circumstances, it does not guarantee that layout thrashing is avoided.
 If the application (or some library used by the application) also uses animation frames, it is unpredictable in which order the animation frame callbacks are executed, which can lead to intermingling of DOM reads and writes.